<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Avoid the potential for undue influence

 A critical component of preparing or updating a Will is ensuring that there is no undue influence by anyone else.
-Due to the COVID-19 pandemic, a temporary amendment to the Wills Act 1837 has been made to allow Wills to be witnessed via video until 31 January 2022.
-When done on camera, it is difficult to see who is truly present and if there is any intimidating behaviour towards the Testator.
-This uncertainty may give rise to a claim that undue influence took place and that the Will is invalid, therefore, this option should be considered as a last resort if witnesses cannot be physically present.
+For example, Wills witnessed via video can make it difficult to see who is truly present and if there is any intimidating behaviour towards the Testator.
+This uncertainty may give rise to a claim that undue influence took place and that the Will is invalid.
+Although this option was sometimes used during the COVID-19 panic, it should be considered as a last resort if witnesses cannot be physically present.

 Author: Nigel Merchant